 This course enables current registered midwives to top up their qualification to degree level, opening up a whole range of new career opportunities.
 This 18 month top-up course is designed for qualified midwives who already hold a DipAdvanced, CertHE or DipHE qualification who want to study for an undergraduate degree.

-As a qualified midwife in practice you will have the opportunity to study clinical and/or professional practice-related inquiry methods in order to engage in clinical and/or healthcare practice and/or organisational development.
+As part of your course, you will have the opportunity to study clinical and professional practice-related inquiry methods in order to engage in clinical and practice development.

 As well as developing your critical thinking and decision making, you will also gain the ability to reflect and analyse your own performance.
 You will have research analysis and evaluating skills and will focus on the facilitation of learning and communication to a range of audiences including students, peers and clients.